 How to Apply

-This Application Guidance package explains how to apply to the Community Development Funds I and II, and Mini-Entitlement Program, including information on what to submit, deadlines, special eligibility standards, and the application review processes.
-The CDBG online application and grant management system can be accessed in the OnLine Business section.
+This Application Guidance package explains how to apply to the Community Development Fund and Mini-Entitlement Program, including information on what to submit, deadlines, special eligibility standards, and the application review processes.
+The CDBG online application and grant management system can be accessed via this website.
 First-time users need to contact the CDBG staff at DHCD (617-573-1100) prior to using the online system.
-Applications are accepted once per year for an 18-month project cycle.
+Applications are accepted once per year, and, if funded, have an 18-month implementation timeline.

 Funding limits for all CDBG components are outlined in the One Year Plan.